Omega Cal.267 18ct Pink Gold 1959

 A Very Well Cared For and Lightly Used Example

-High Grade Omega Calibre 267, 17 Jewels Hand-Wound Movement
+High Grade Omega Calibre 267, 17 Jewel Hand-Wound Movement

-Original, Unrestored and Untouched Off-White Dial with Wonderful Even Patina
+Original, Unrestored and Untouched Honey Dial with a Wonderful Even Patina

 Rare 18ct Pink Gold Case, 36mm Diameter, Excluding the Correct Unsigned Crown